MaximusXVIII/nerve-diary/README.md

 ### Sleep affected: N/A
 ### Medication taken: N/A
 ### Duration of episode: Can confirm that it stopped around lunchtime, so lasting around an hour

+## 11th July 1604
+### Pain score: 2, not so much of a painful experience, but uncomfortable due to the pins and needles
+### Pins and needles score: 7 currently, I have pins pins and needles, mostly in the little finger, going to just above the forearm/elbow crease.
+Am currently just playing games at my desk, and am experiencing the discomfort
+### Numbness score: 1 roughly, not too bad currently.
+Can sense a little difference but not too bad
+### Activities affected: N/A
+### Sleep affected: N/A
+### Medication taken: N/A
+### Duration of episode: around 20 mins

+<a id="bottom"></a>